Welcome to the Roton Quantum Model - a rotational resonance framework

 - Tier 1 — Photon

-Postulate: A photon can travel along a curved trajectory, in case where this does not demand changes in its rotation axis = axis is orthogonal to the curve plane.
+Postulate: A photon may follow a curved trajectory provided this does not require a change of its rotation axis — i.e., the axis remains orthogonal to the plane of curvature.

 Time and Rotonal Inertia